 The consent may be in writing or it may be oral, but it must be obtained before the treatment begins.
 It is important to note that consent may be withdrawn at any time.
-If a patient withdraws their consent, the registrant must discontinue the treatment or procedure.

-The HCCA permits a health practitioner to presume that consent to treatment also includes consent for variations or adjustments in the treatment, or the continuation of the treatment in a different setting, so long as the expected benefits, material risks or material side effects do not change significantly.
+The HCCA permits a health practitioner to presume that a consent to treatment also includes consent for variations or adjustments in the treatment, or the continuation of the treatment in a different setting, if the expected benefits, material risks or material side effects do not change significantly.

 Language and culture may affect the giving of informed consent to treatment.
-The health practitioner should use - to the best of their ability - a means of communication which takes into account the person's education, age, language, culture and special needs.
+The health practitioner should use - to the best of his or her ability - a means of communication which takes into account the person's education, age, language, culture and special needs.
 Where the health practitioner and the patient (or if the patient is incapable, the substitute decision-maker) cannot communicate because of language, an interpreter will be required.
-(See also, 'Exceptions in Emergency Treatment' below).
+(See also 'Exceptions in Emergency Treatment')

-Who is authorized to give consent to treatment?
+Who is authorized to give consent to a treatment?

 If the health practitioner proposing the treatment believes that the patient is capable with respect to the treatment, then the patient is the person from whom the consent should be obtained.
 However, if the health practitioner proposing the treatment believes the patient is incapable with respect to the treatment, then consent must be obtained from a substitute decision-maker.
-The HCCA provides the following hierarchy of substitute decision-makers, (in order of authority):
+The HCCA describes who can be a substitute decision-maker with respect to the proposed treatment.